 4. Awaawapuhi Trail

-The Awaawapuhi Trail is a moderate out-and-back trail with views of the stunning Na Pali Coast and Awaawapuhi Valley.
-There is a 2125 foot elevation gain, and coming back is a lot harder than getting in!
-This trail is well maintained and has one of the best views of the Na Pali coast that you’ll find on foot.
+The Awaawapuhi Trail is a moderate (to upper-moderate) out-and-back trail with views of the stunning Na Pali Coast and Awaawapuhi Valley.
+There is a 2125-foot elevation gain, and returning is much harder than getting in!
+This trail is well-maintained and has one of the best views of the Na Pali coast you’ll find on foot.

 5. Waialeale Blue Hole Hike